A Plastic Surgeon’s Guide on Ptosis Eyelid Surgery in Singapore

-Dr Por Yong Chen, Medical Director of Dream Singapore addresses a comprehensive list of FAQs on Ptosis Correction as well as insights into the procedure itself and if it can be covered under your personal insurance.
+Dr Vincent Yeow, Medical Director of Dream Singapore addresses a comprehensive list of FAQs on Ptosis Correction as well as insights into the procedure itself and if it can be covered under your personal insurance.

 One of the questions I am frequently asked as a plastic surgeon is whether droopy eyelids is a cosmetic consideration, or a medical condition.
 If you are researching more on this procedure, I hope this article will give you some useful insights on the procedure.